Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Existence/uniqueness of the Regularized Feynman-Kac equation

 Lebesgue dominated convergence theorem then implies that the third and fourth terms in the r.h.s. of \eqref{eq:531} converge to $0$ when $\varepsilon$ goes to $0$.
-This ends the proof. \end{proof} \begin{prop} We assume here that $(K_{\varepsilon})_{\varepsilon > 0}$ is explicitly given by
+This ends the proof. \end{proof} \begin{prop} We assume here that $K$ verifies~\eqref{EKappa}.
+Let $u^{\varepsilon}$ be the real-valued function defined by \eqref{eq:ue}.
+Under Assumption \ref{ass:mainP3} and in the particular case where the function $(t,x,y,z)\mapsto \Lambda (t,x,y,z)$ does not depend on the $z$ variable corresponding to the gradient $\nabla u$, there exists a constant